MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-console-app-netcore-acquire-token.md

 ---
-title: "Quickstart: Acquire a token and call Microsoft Graph in a .NET Core console app"
+title: "Quickstart: Acquire a token and call Microsoft Graph in a .NET console app"
-description: In this quickstart, you learn how a .NET Core sample app can use the client credentials flow to get a token and call Microsoft Graph.
+description: In this quickstart, you learn how a .NET sample app can use the client credentials flow to get a token and call Microsoft Graph.
 author: OwenRichards1
 manager: CelesteDG
 ms.author: owenrichards